Headout is an authorized and trusted partner of the venue, offering curated experiences to enjoy this attraction. This is not the venue's website.

 Yes, you can book a Statue of Liberty guided tour to learn more about the history of the statue, its construction, and other interesting facts from an expert guide.

-Yes, you can book Statue of Liberty tickets online.
+Yes, you can book Statue of Liberty tickets and cruises online.
 Scroll up to book your tickets.

-Statue of Liberty tickets are priced at $29 and upwards.
+Statue of Liberty tickets and cruises are priced at $29 and upwards.

 Discounts available for Statue of Liberty tickets & tours vary.
 In general, infants, children (3 - 11 years), and senior citizens enjoy reduced ticket prices upon showing a valid photo ID.